MuxriddinAktamov/UzCard/README.md

-# UzCard Backend
+# UzCard – Transaction-Based Payment Backend (Spring Boot)

 ## Description
-UzCard Backend is a RESTful API designed to simulate a card-based payment system.
+UzCard is a Spring Boot backend project that simulates a card-based payment system.
-The project focuses on handling financial transactions, user accounts, and balance management, demonstrating backend logic commonly used in real-world banking and payment systems.
+The main focus of this project is **transaction processing**, including balance validation, atomic operations, and rollback handling to ensure data consistency.

+This project demonstrates real-world backend skills used in payment and fintech systems: secure APIs, transactional business logic, and reliable persistence with PostgreSQL.

 ---

-## Transaction Handling
-- Transactional operations are managed using `@Transactional` to ensure atomicity
-- Balance checks are performed before each transaction to prevent overdrafts
-- Rollback mechanisms are in place to maintain data consistency in case of failures
-- Business logic is isolated in the service layer to ensure reliable transaction processing

----

 ## Tech Stack
-- Java 17
+- Java
 - Spring Boot
 - Spring Security
 - PostgreSQL